 Once you’re in the examination room, you will have to remove your clothes from the waist down and be covered with a paper sheet or gown.

 What happens during a transvaginal ultrasound?

 When it’s time to begin the procedure, you lie down on your back on the exam table and bend your knees.
 There may or may not be stirrups.

-You might feel some pressure as your doctor inserts the transducer.
-This feeling is similar to the pressure felt during a Pap smear when your doctor inserts a speculum into your vagina but not as bad.
+You might feel some pressure as your sonographer inserts the transducer.
+This feeling is similar to the pressure felt during a Pap smear when your doctor inserts a speculum into your vagina, but not as bad.

 Once the transducer is inside you, high-frequency sound waves bounce off your internal organs and transmit pictures of the inside of your pelvis onto a monitor.

-The ultrasound probe will be moved in different directions as to obtain the best ultrasound images possible.
+The ultrasound probe will be moved in different directions to obtain the best ultrasound images possible.

 If you prefer, you may insert the transducer yourself, otherwise, the person conducting the examination will do this.

 A third person may be present during the examination, acting as a chaperone if required by the sonographer or yourself.

 You may request the examination to be stopped at any time during the procedure.